robertnathe/neuralnet/README.md

 ## Introduction

-This is a Python implementation of a neural network with two hidden layers.
+This is an implementation of a neural network with two hidden layers in Python and C++.
 The network is trained using stochastic gradient descent with mini-batches and is designed to classify input data into one of three categories.

 ## Network Architecture